 Notley means it, regardless of how popular avocados might be.
-"People are very shocked when they first hear [about the ban] as avocado is such a popular fruit to have for breakfast, brunch and lunch, but they do quickly forget when they sample the unique menu," Firedog spokesperson Hannah Sollosi told MUNCHES.
+"People are very shocked when they first hear [about the ban] as avocado is such a popular fruit to have for breakfast, brunch and lunch, but they do quickly forget when they sample the unique menu," Notley told MUNCHIES.
 "Avocado should complement dishes, and the team behind the restaurant believes it is time to share the limelight with some other culinary stars."

 That's not to say that Firedog is entirely anti-hipster: its website has links to its own in-house Spotify playlist and, as Conde Nast Traveler points out, it continues to serve other "trendy" foods like matcha.
 But, good lord, at least Firedog isn't contributing to the manic avocado obsession that has overtaken Western society.

 According to the Agricultural Marketing Resource Center, America's annual avocado consumption has increased from 1.1 pound per person per year in 1989 to seven pounds per capita in 2014.
-Avocados are just as overdone in Firedog's own United Kingdom: last year, The Daily Telegraph reported that Britons were buying more avocados than oranges, for the first time ever.
+Avocados are just as overdone in Firedog's own United Kingdom: Last year, The Telegraph reported that Britains were buying more avocados than oranges, for the first time ever.

-Sollosi said that the ban has no set end-date. "[It will continue] as long as Firedog's other favourite flavours and ingredients are around," she said.
+Notley said that the ban has no set end-date. "[It will continue] as long as Firedog's other favorite flavors and ingredients are around," she said.
 "Long live the pomegranate and beetroot."

 Long live literally everything else, indeed.